fred-wang/MozillaCentralPatches/README.txt

   { ms-quotes-2.diff
   { ms-quotes-3.diff
     => Need feedback for the style part, fail dir=rtl and setAttribute tests.

+  { bug-736010-fix.patch
+  { download-fonts-1.diff
+  { download-fonts-2.diff
+    => Need feedback for the bug-736010-fix.patch.
+Need to ensure that font warnings are raised only when relevant.

 * Experimental and old patches: